Review: ‘Lover Eternal’ by J.R. Ward

 Mary Luce, a survivor of many hardships is unwittingly thrown into the vampire world and reliant on Rhage's protection.
 With a life-threatening curse of her own, Mary is not looking for love.
 She lost her faith in miracles years ago.
 But when Rhage's intense animal attraction turns into something more emotional, he knows that he must make Mary his alone.
 And while their enemies close in, Mary fights desperately to gain life eternal with the one she loves...

-One of my favorite parts in Lover Eternal is when Rhage takes Mary on a date.
+One of my favorite parts in Lover Eternal is when Rhage does take Mary on a date.
 Can you imagine one of the BDB characters being at a regular restaurant?
-Yup, very intimidating, but also very sexy too.
-These lethal warriors all have a soft side, especially with the women they end up within the story.
+A very intimidating, sexy male character dining with a petite Mary Luce.
+He only has eyes for Mary, too, which makes him very swoon-worthy.